MD PROGRAM ADMISSIONS PROCESS

-Our Medical School Admissions Process
+Trinity’s Medical School Application Review Process

 Complete the Trinity School of Medicine Application for Admission using the online portal.
 You may submit a current AMCAS, AACOMAS, TMDSAS or OMSAS application report as a PDF for immediate consideration.
 If your AMCAS report has not been processed, please submit your transcripts (student copies are acceptable to initiate the process).

-The Medical School Admissions Process
+Your Medical School Admissions Interview

-Trinity offers admission interviews to qualified applicants who have submitted their application materials and meet our standards for interview eligibility.
+Trinity offers medical school admission interviews to qualified applicants who have submitted their application materials and meet our standards for interview eligibility.
 Admission interviews are offered both in-person and online.
 Applicants may interview at any of Trinity’s Admissions Offices in the U.S. or St. Vincent and the Grenadines.

 Understanding